orbingol/NURBS-Python/FORMATS.md

 | 35 | 60 |
 | 20 | 40 |

 In order to generate the weighted control points file structure, you should multiply x and y values by the weight, _"w"_.
-An example, `CPw_Curve4.txt` is shown below.
+An example file, `CPw_Curve4.txt`, is shown below:

 | x\*w | y\*w | w |
 | :---: | :---: | :---: |